Advertiser Disclosure

 Although wearing a mask has become quite common due to the coronavirus (COVID-19), not everyone is comfortable wearing them — especially children.

-As of February 2, 2021, by executive order, all passengers over the age of 2 must wear masks over their nose and mouth when boarding, disembarking, and throughout their flight.
-That order has been extended now through March 18, 2022.
+As of February 2, 2021, by executive order, all passengers over the age of 2 had to wear masks over their nose and mouth when boarding, disembarking, and throughout their flight.
+That order was then extended through March 18, 2022.

 Here is what you need to know when it comes to face masks and flying with children.